hiunicornstudio/unicornstudio.js/README.md

 # Changelog
+v1.4.14
+- Fixes an image texture handling bug

 v1.4.13
-- Fixes a downsmapling bug from the previous release
+- Fixes a downsampling bug from the previous release

 v1.4.12
 - Corrected unecessary texture creation in multipass planes